 \subsection{Data Preprocessing and Feature Engineering}

-Data preprocessing was employed to ensure the integrity and suitability of the dataset for subsequent analysis.
-Initially, missing values were addressed by imputing zeros, and duplicate instances were removed to eliminate redundancy.
+Data preprocessing was performed to ensure the dataset's integrity and suitability for subsequent analysis.
+Initially, missing values were imputed with zeros, and duplicate instances were removed to eliminate redundancy.
+Regarding data imputation, replacing missing values with zeros was selected to explicitly encode the absence of valid physical measurements, which in the MaNGA dataset frequently correspond to masked regions with low signal-to-noise ratios or instrumental artifacts.
+While mean or median imputation is common, zero imputation provides a distinct numerical baseline that our hybrid Quantum Neural Network can isolate as non-signal.
+This prevents the artificial inflation of kinematic gradients or stellar population parameters, ensuring that the model does not learn synthetic physical relationships from interpolated data.

 Data types were standardized to maintain consistency across attributes, while outliers were identified and excluded to minimize noise and potential bias in the results.
+The elimination of outliers was carefully considered to ensure it does not hinder the model's ability to detect rare physical phenomena.
+In this context, the excluded outliers are not extreme but valid kinematic cases, such as galaxy mergers, but rather erroneous artifacts stemming from pipeline fitting errors, severe foreground contamination, or unphysical parameter derivations.
+By filtering these non-physical anomalies, the dataset preserves genuine astrophysical variance while preventing the quantum layers from overfitting to noise, thereby enhancing the model's generalization capabilities on valid observations.

-Feature scaling was then applied using the MinMaxScaler, normalizing all numerical variables to a uniform range and thereby improving the stability of learning algorithms.
+Feature scaling was then applied using MinMaxScaler to normalize all numerical variables to a uniform range, thereby improving the stability of learning algorithms.